Hi.

 Background

-Research shows that diets based on animal products are bad for both the planet and our health.
-They contribute greatly to global greenhouse gas emissions and increase the risk of diseases like heart disease and diabetes.
+Research shows that diets high in animal products are harmful to both the planet and our health.
+They contribute greatly to global greenhouse gas emissions and increase the risk of heart disease, diabetes, and cancer.
 On the other hand, vegan and vegetarian diets are much better for the environment and can help lower the risk of many illnesses.
 This makes them a powerful tool for fighting climate change and reducing deaths linked to poor nutrition.

 However, getting people to understand the risks of eating meat can be tricky.
-Studies have found that people engage in selective exposure, meaning they prefer information that supports their current beliefs about meat rather than information that challenges them.
-This selective exposure bias is a problem because it makes people resist information that goes against their beliefs and can lead to the spread of misinformation.
-Fortunately, selective exposure may be influenced by information utility, or how useful people believe the information will be in helping them make decisions in the future.
+Studies have found that people engage in selective exposure, meaning they prefer information that supports their current attitudes and beliefs about meat rather than information that challenges them.
+This selective exposure bias is a problem because it makes people resist information that contradicts their pre-existing attitudes, values or beliefs, which can lead to the spread of misinformation.
+Fortunately, research suggests that selective exposure may be influenced by information utility, or how useful people believe the information will be in helping them make future decisions.

-4. Can information utility framing decrease positive attitudes toward meat consumption among Canadian consumers?
+Research Question 2: Can information utility decrease perceived positive attitudes toward meat consumption?

 Methodology

-To fulfill its purpose and answer the research questions listed above, this study used Qualtrics survey software to conduct a baseline survey, an experiment, and a post-experiment survey.
+To test its hypotheses and answer the research questions listed above, this study used Qualtrics survey software to conduct a baseline survey, an experiment, and a post-experiment survey.
 All three parts of the study were conducted consecutively, and the entire process took participants approximately 10 to 15 minutes to complete.

-1. Participants began by completing the baseline survey, which collected information on their demographic variables, meat consumption behaviours, meat attitudes, meat attachments, beliefs about meat risks and benefits, and diet-related environmental beliefs.
+1. Participants began by completing the baseline survey, which collected information on their demographic variables, meat consumption behaviours, meat attitudes, meat attachments, awareness of meat risks and benefits, and diet-related environmental beliefs.

-2. In the experiment, participants were randomly assigned to either the control or experimental group, where they were provided with several statements related to the risks and benefits of meat consumption.
+2. In the experiment, participants were randomly assigned to either the control or the experimental group, and they were provided with several statements on the risks and benefits of meat consumption.

 • Participants in the control group were given four statements to choose from, none of which were framed using information utility.
 Participants in the experimental group were given the same four statements to choose from, plus two additional statements framed using information utility.